RTradeLtd/Temporal/README.md

 ### I2P

-As mentioned earlier to access these hidden services, you must have access to an I2P router.
-If you want a cheap way of running an always online I2P router you can use a Raspberry Pi [and use this script to install the I2P router, it's what the CTO for RTrade does and it works quite well](https://github.com/bonedaddy/rpi-utils/blob/b780fa8d1cbb4c822b4baa0c98520dd8cf1d33ff/scripts/install_i2p.sh).
+The I2P endpoints are the same production endpoints that you use when accessing our platform via the clearnet, and as such you can freely use the I2P endpoints with the accounts you use on the clearnet.

 * [Web Interface](http://7ds4k3ua5zzmbnfq4pvqojtemornhzyakwagcvedyycdc3ihkvja.b32.i2p)
 * [IPFS HTTP API](http://tunsbg26fowkptk3j3lgg3uzwei4disqfygfjvkjidnvparpbfza.b32.i2p/ping)